-- 10.1 An overall analysis of the Fund performance will be prepared at least quarterly including: - the rate of return earned by the Fund; - the return that could have been achieved by passive investment in each of the categories that comprise the Benchmark Portfolio; - comparison to industry averages/medians; - measure of risk of the fund as shown by standard deviation of returns; and - asset allocation compared to target allocation. - 10.2 The performance of each Manager will be evaluated at least annually on the basis of results achieved over rolling five-year periods.
+- 10.1 An overall analysis of the SRI Fund performance will be prepared at least quarterly including: - the rate of return earned by the SRI Fund; - the return that could have been achieved by passive investment in each of the categories that comprise the Benchmark Portfolio; - comparison to industry averages/medians; - measure of risk of the SRI Fund as shown by standard deviation of returns; and - asset allocation compared to target allocation. - 10.2 The performance of each Manager will be evaluated at least annually on the basis of results achieved over rolling five year periods.
 The failure of a Manager to meet its objectives (quantitative or qualitative) may lead to the Manager's termination.
-The performance objectives are outlined in each Manager's Mandate. - 10.3 Qualitative concerns that may lead to a Manager's termination may include (but are not limited to) the following: - reputation or ethics; - investment management personnel; - investment process; and - poor record of service.
+The performance objectives are outlined in each Manager's Mandate. - 10.3 Qualitative concerns that may lead to a Manager's termination may include (but not limited to) the following: - reputation or ethics; - investment management personnel; - investment process; and - poor record of service.

-A Manager may also be terminated if there are changes to the Fund's investment management structure or ownership.
+A Manager may also be terminated if there are changes to the SRI Fund's investment management structure or ownership.

-- 10.4 Prior to the appointment of a Manager to manage a portion of the Fund, the Board or Investment Committee should consider (but not limited to) the following: - consistency of investment process over time; - success in retention of key investment personnel;
+- 10.4 Prior to the appointment of a Manager to manage a portion of the SRI Fund, the Board or Investment Committee should consider (but not limited to) the following: - consistency of investment process over time; - success in retention of key investment personnel; - appropriate investment philosophy - strong historical performance (risk and return) relative to peers and applicable benchmarks; and - reasonableness of investment management fees. - 10.5 The Investment Committee shall meet at least quarterly to: - review the asset mix of the SRI Fund and take any action necessary to ensure compliance with this Policy; and

-- appropriate investment philosophy; - strong historical performance (risk and return) relative to peers and applicable benchmarks; and - reasonableness of investment management fees. - 10.5 The Investment Committee shall meet at least quarterly to: - review the asset mix of the Fund and take any action necessary to ensure compliance with this Policy; and - review and consider statistics on the investment performance of the Fund and the Managers. - 10.6 The Investment Committee shall monitor the performance of each Manager.
-Such monitoring will include, but not be limited to, regular meetings with Managers, quarterly reports from the Managers, quarterly reports from a performance measurement service comparing the Manager's performance to that of their peers, and ongoing evaluation of performance relative to standards appropriate to the Manager's Mandate.
+- receive and consider statistics on the investment performance of the SRI Fund and the Managers. - 10.6 The Investment Committee shall monitor the performance of each Manager.
+Such monitoring will include, but not be limited to, regular meetings with Managers as scheduled by the Investment Committee, quarterly reports from the Managers, quarterly reports from a performance measurement service comparing the Manager's performance to that of their peers, and ongoing evaluation of performance relative to standards appropriate to the Manager's Mandate.
+Each Manager shall report, at least annually, the portfolio's adherence to ESG guidelines and other sustainability factors.
 Each Manager shall provide a quarterly compliance report, signed by their Compliance Officer, reporting on their fund's compliance with their Mandate, or, in the case of pooled funds, with the fund policy statement, and with this Policy.
 In the event that the Manager is not in compliance, the Manager is required to detail promptly the nature of non-compliance and to recommend a course of action to remedy the situation.
 The Investment Committee will also monitor each Manager's turnover of personnel, consistency of investment philosophy and process, discipline in portfolio construction, and record of service.